yared2112/budget-calculator/README.md

-I use
+On this react app budget-calculator I am going to use

 useState hook

 useEffect hook

-form with 2 inputs
+React Icons

+Forms

+Css